Dujota/sh-script-boilerplate/README.md

-# Boilerplate for writing user-friendly, interactive scripts
+# Boilerplate for writing user-friendly, interactive shell scripts

-This repo can be used as a base to write more user-friendly, interactive system scripts.
+This repo can be used as a base to write more user-friendly, interactive shell scripts.

 Browse all the cool functions in `utils.sh` such as `ask_for_confirmation` and `answer_is_yes`.
 Rad!